MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/set-managed-properties-for-field.md

   - PowerApps
   - D365CE
 ---
-# Set managed properties for fields
+# Set managed properties for columns

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 <a name="BKMK_SettingManagedProperties"></a>

- Managed properties only apply when you include fields in a managed solution and import the solution into another environment.
-These settings allow a solution maker to have some control over the level of customization that people who install their managed solution can have when they customize this field.
-To set managed properties for a field, select **Managed Properties** on the menu bar.
+ Managed properties only apply when you include columns in a managed solution and import the solution into another environment.
+These settings allow a solution maker to have some control over the level of customization that people who install their managed solution can have when they customize this column.
+To set managed properties for a column, select **Managed Properties** on the menu bar.

  The **Can be customized** option controls all the other options.
 If this option is `False`, none of the other settings apply.
 When it is `True`, you can specify the other customization options.

- If the field is customizable, you set the following options to `True` or `False`.
+ If the column is customizable, you set the following options to `True` or `False`.

 - **Display name can be modified**